 Section 20 of the Act precludes the Council from charging UAGCs where contiguous land is in common usage and in the same ownership.
-In addition, Council has resolved on a remission policy that will allow it to remit the additional UAGCs on contiguous land in common usage where the rating units are not in the same ownership name.
+In addition, Council has resolved on a remission

 Also, remission of the charge will be considered where Council has determined that a building consent will not be issued for the primary use of the land (under the City Plan).